localbtstudio-tech/python-system-monitor/README.md

 ## ⚙️ How It Works

-The program uses `psutil` to retrieve information directly from the operating system.
+The program uses `psutil` and `platform` to retrieve information directly from the operating system.

 ```text
 USER